-9.2.12 Graduate Academic Affairs Committee
+9.2.14 Graduate Academic Affairs Committee

+Membership:

-This Committee will consist of the following voting members: the Dean of the College or Dean’s Academic Affairs Committee designee, the Associate Dean of Adult Programs, one representative from each graduate degree program, one at large faculty member, and at large graduate student representing all graduate students.
-The Registrar, the Library Director, and the Director of Graduate Recruitment will be advisory members.
+a.
+This Committee will consist of the following voting members: one representative from each graduate studies department and one at-large faculty member.
+The Dean of Professional Studies, the University Registrar, the Library Director, and the Director of Graduate Recruitment will be advisory members.

+b.
 Faculty elected to this committee will serve two-year overlapping terms, with half of the program representatives chosen to begin terms in the fall of even-numbered years and the other half in odd-numbered years.
 If there should be an odd number of graduate program representatives, the additional representative will be elected in an even-numbered year.
 The at large member will be elected in the odd-numbered year.
-The Faculty Senate will nominate at least one candidate for each opening on the Committee; additional nominations may be made from the floor prior to voting.
-Each member of the Faculty may vote for as many candidates as there are openings, and the number of candidates receiving the most votes will be declared elected, provided, however, that at least one member of each graduate program is included in the Committee membership.
-If a graduate program would not be represented among the continuing or newly elected members through this process, the member of that program receiving the most votes will be declared elected, together with others receiving the highest vote counts sufficient to fill the vacancies.
+Faculty nominations to this committee will be put forward to the Faculty Senate by each represented graduate degree program.
+Any faculty member of a graduate program may also put forward their name to stand for Senate approval and full faculty election.
+The ballot of nominees will then be presented by the Senate to the faculty for a vote of approval.

+2. Functions and Responsibilities

-The Graduate Academic Affairs Committee will be entrusted with the general oversight of the graduate academic programs.
-Accordingly, its area of concern will include, but not be limited to, matters of curriculum and academic planning, requirements for admission and graduation, grading, academic calendar, academic policies, international education, and evaluation of the academic program.
-The Committee will review, develop, and take action on proposals relating to marginal modification of current curricular and academic policy; it will review policies and standards of admissions, taking action relating to marginal modification of such policies and standards.
-Actions of the Committee will be reported to the Faculty and to the Faculty Senate.
-Recommendations, proposals and questions involving major or fundamental changes in these matters will be transmitted by the Committee to the Faculty and to the Faculty Senate.
+a.
+The Graduate Academic Affairs Committee will be entrusted with the general oversight of all graduate academic programs.
+Accordingly, its area of oversight will include, but not be limited to, matters of curriculum structural integrity and standards of quality, requirements for admission, grading standards, academic calendar, academic policies, study away and abroad, and evaluation of the academic program.
+The Committee will review, critique, and take action on proposals relating to marginal modification of current curricular and academic policy.
+Recommendations, proposals and questions involving major or substantive changes in these matters will be submitted by the Committee to the Faculty Senate.

+b.
 The Committee may, at its discretion, create subcommittees to study particular issues and to make recommendations to the Committee.

 Each year, not later than July 1, the Committee will submit to the Faculty Senate an Annual Report of the Committee's activities.